dokku/dokku-mysql/README.md

 For more information on configuration options see https://dev.mysql.com/doc/refman/5.7/en/option-files.html

+> Note: This plugin mounts a host directory into the container under `/etc/mysql/conf.d`.
+Custom images that have files in this directory will have those files overwritten by the mount.

 ### Backups

 Datastore backups are supported via AWS S3 and S3 compatible services like [minio](https://github.com/minio/minio).